AguaClara/Textbook/Flow_Control_and_Measurement/ET_Design.rst

 where :math:`\phi_{trashrack}` is the fraction of clean trash rack that is open, :math:`\Pi_{vc}` is the vena contracta coefficient, :math:`\Pi_{clogged}` is the clogged fraction of the trash rack.
 The ideal trash rack has a high porosity and a large vena contracta coefficient.
 The vena contracta coefficient is set by the geometry of the entrance into the opening through the trash rack.
 If the entrance has a sharp edge, then the vena contract coefficient will have a value of approximately 0.62.
 If the entrance is rounded then the vena contracta could approach 1.0.
 Thus the idea trash rack will have rounded openings.

-Solve for the area of the trash rack
+The area of the trash rack can be solved for as follows:

 .. math::
   :label: trashrack_area

    A_{trashrack} = \frac{Q}{(1-\Pi_{clogged})\Pi_{vc} \phi \sqrt{2gh}}

 Set the fraction clogged to between 80 and 90%.
-Vena contracta coefficient is 0.62 for sharp edged orifices and could be 1 for round wire.
+The vena contracta coefficient is 0.62 for sharp edged orifices and could be 1 for round wire.
 Porosity varies widely depending on the fabrication method.
-For AguaClara plants recommend a head loss of 5 cm max.
+For AguaClara plants, a maximum head loss of 5 cm is recommended.

 Also of interest is the effective velocity taking into account the whole area of the trash rack.